Maine Coon Anesthesia

 - Cat’s health status

-- What procedure cat underwent
+- What procedure cat had

 In general, a few hours to a day is the normal recovery time.